Vector-Valued Reproducing Kernel Banach Spaces for Neural Networks and Operators: Rd -valued neural networks, hypernetworks, and DeepONets

 With these definitions, the optimization problems can be written directly in terms of measures rather than functions $f \in \B_h$.
 By the first step in the proof of Theorem \ref{thm:representer_theorem_integral_RKBS}, this suffices since minimizing over measures yields the same minimizer as minimizing over $f$.

 In the weight-space viewpoint, using $|\mu|_\M$ as short-hand notation for $|\mu|_{\M(\Theta;\V)}$, the problem is

 while in the function-space viewpoint, it is

 The key differences are that $A_{\Theta \to X}$ appears explicitly in the weight-space formulation but is absorbed into $\mu$ in the function-space formulation, and the total variation regularization uses different inner norms.
-Despite these differences, a solution to one problem corresponds to a solution to the other.
-To show this, first note that a solution to the optimization problem corresponding to the weight space viewpoint (see \eqref{eq:opt_prob_weight_viewpoint_hypnet}) provides a solution to the optimization problem of the function space viewpoint (see \eqref{eq:opt_prob_function_viewpoint_hypnet}). \begin{theorem} Assume the optimization problem corresponding to the weight space viewpoint (see \eqref{eq:opt_prob_weight_viewpoint_hypnet}) has a minimizer $\mu_\M^\dagger \in \M(\Omega; \M(\Theta; \V))$.
+Despite these differences, we can show that a solution to the optimization problem corresponding to the weight space viewpoint (see \eqref{eq:opt_prob_weight_viewpoint_hypnet}) provides a solution to the optimization problem of the function space viewpoint (see \eqref{eq:opt_prob_function_viewpoint_hypnet}). \begin{theorem} Assume the optimization problem corresponding to the weight space viewpoint (see \eqref{eq:opt_prob_weight_viewpoint_hypnet}) has a minimizer $\mu_\M^\dagger \in \M(\Omega; \M(\Theta; \V))$.
 Then the measure $\mu_\B^\dagger \in \M(\Omega;\B)$ defined via $\mu_\B^\dagger(E) \coloneqq (A_{\Theta \to X} (\mu_\M^\dagger(E)))$ is a solution to the optimization problem of the function space viewpoint (see \eqref{eq:opt_prob_function_viewpoint_hypnet}). \end{theorem} \begin{proof} Pick any $\varepsilon > 0$ and $\mu_\B \in \M(\Omega; \B)$.
 By Lemma \ref{lemma:C0_domain_decomposition}, there exists a decomposition of $Z$ into finitely-many pairwise-disjoint sets $A_1, \ldots, A_\ell \subseteq Z$ and a decomposition of $\Omega$ into finitely-many pairwise-disjoint sets $B_1, \ldots, B_I \subseteq \Omega$ such that

 For the same $\varepsilon$, by the definition of the total variation, there exists a partition $\widetilde{B}_1, \ldots \widetilde{B}_{J} \subseteq \Omega$ such that

 Define $\overline{B}_{ji} \coloneqq \widetilde{B}_j \cap B_i$.
 Using the finite additivity of vector measures, we obtain